Soar Into Savings: Pilots and State Income Tax Planning

 State tax planning often yields worthwhile savings.
 Under current law, state and local income taxes are deductible when itemized, but with a maximum deduction of $10,000.
 Itemizing in alternate years can enhance deductions, including state income taxes.

 The most desirable route to savings is minimizing your state taxes.
 If possible, plan to avoid a state’s ability to tax your pilot wages.
 States have detailed and varying tax rules that significantly affect your personal finances.
 Seeking professional tax advice can be your critical first step to avoid unnecessary payments.
-Your professional tax adviser can help you understand multi-state tax rules affecting you — as well as help you plan for real tax savings!
+Your professional tax adviser, such as a business tax accountant, can help you understand multi-state tax rules affecting you — as well as help you plan for real tax savings!